openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

 object exists and that the sizes and ETags match.
 If there is a mismatch, the ``PUT`` operation fails.

-If everything matches, the manifest object is created.
-The ``X-Static-Large-Object`` metadata is set to ``true`` indicating that this is a static object manifest.
+If everything matches, the API creates the manifest object and sets the ``X-Static-Large-Object`` metadata to ``true`` to indicate that the manifest is a static object manifest.

 Normally when you perform a ``GET`` operation on the manifest object, the response body contains the concatenated content of the segment objects.
 To download the manifest list, use the ``?multipart-manifest=get`` query parameter.
-The resulting list is not formatted the same as the manifest you originally used in the ``PUT`` operation.
+The list in the response is not formatted the same as the manifest that you originally used in the ``PUT`` operation.

 If you use the ``DELETE`` operation on a manifest object, the manifest object is deleted.
 The segment objects are not affected.
 However, if you